lindsaysperring/pdf-front-back-merger/README.md

 - Invalid command-line arguments

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.